ajs17/memills-ng/content/family-of-edward-hallock-mills/mills-edward-hallock-1819.md

 </aside>
 </figure>

-An example of a postmark a week before Edward became postmater:
+An example of a postmark a week before Edward became postmaster:

 {{% fig "postmarks/1885-07-20-front-closeup" "800" /%}}